katyachemistry/RFantibody/README.md

 # RFantibody

+See "fixed" branch.
 This is a repo with fixes which helped to successfully run examples in docker.
 Some scripts and directories were copied, so you may find duplicate files in different directories.

 ### Structure-Based _de novo_ Antibody Design